Child playing with the waves of a lake.

 • Find picnic tables, washroom and changing facilities.

-• Lifeguard service is provided from the end of June to the end of August.
+• Lifeguard service is provided daily from 12:00 p.m. to 7:00 p.m. in July and August.

 Getting there

-Spine Road, Elliot Lake
+Spine Beach, Elliot Lake

 • Free parking is available at the west end of Spine Road.